Birthright citizenship in the United States: Eligibility for office of President

 According to the Constitution of the United States only natural born citizens (or citizens at the time of the adoption of the Constitution) are eligible to serve as President of the United States or as Vice President.
 The text of the Constitution does not define what is meant by natural born: in particular it does not specify whether there is any distinction to be made between persons whose citizenship is based on jus sanguinis (parentage) and those whose citizenship is based on jus soli (birthplace).
 As a result, controversies have arisen over the eligibility of a number of candidates for the office.

 Legal history

-Throughout the history of the United States, the fundamental legal principle governing citizenship has been that birth within the United States grants U.S. citizenship; although enslaved persons and children of enslaved mothers, under the principle of partus sequitur ventrem, were excluded, as were married women until the middle of the 20th century.
-The United States did not grant citizenship after the American Civil War to all former slaves until the passage of the Civil Rights Act of 1866, which was subsequently confirmed by the Fourteenth Amendment.
+Throughout the history of the United States, the fundamental legal principle governing citizenship has been that birth within the United States grants U.S. citizenship; although enslaved persons and children of enslaved mothers, under the principle of partus sequitur ventrem, were excluded.
+Also, until the 20th century, the citizenship status of a married woman generally depended on her husband's status, meaning that a woman born a citizen could lose her citizenship by marrying an alien.
+After the American Civil War ended in 1865, the United States did not grant citizenship to former slaves until the enactment of the Civil Rights Act of 1866, whose grant of citizenship was subsequently confirmed by the Fourteenth Amendment.
 American Indian tribal members are not covered specifically by the constitutional guarantee.
 Those living in tribes on reservations were generally not considered citizens until passage of the Indian Citizenship Act of 1924, although by that time nearly two-thirds of American Indians were already citizens.